aarblaster/light-dramaturgy/About.md

 ## About the PhD
 This PhD is by creative practice through the School of Arts and Creative Technologies at the University of York.
+It is supervised by Dr Katherine Graham and Dr Rebecca Benzie.
+I am still finalising the title of the PhD.

+The PhD focuses on developing a dramaturgical tool kit for lighting designers to use while creating work.
+It isn't focused on the final product – rather it aims to be a tool for practice.

+The PhD will be undertaken through practice-based research which will ensure that my arts practice sits inside and around the research.

+You can find out more about the [PhD in Theatre, Film, Television and Interactive Media (by creative practice)](https://www.york.ac.uk/arts-creative-technologies/study/theatre-film-television-research-degrees/phd-theatre-film-tv-interactive-media-by-creative/) on the University of York website.